pinot-contrib/pinot-docs/basics/getting-started/quick-start.md

 If you disable the Airplay receiver server and try again, you shouldn't see this error message anymore.
 {% endhint %}

+## Stopping a running example

+To stop a running example, enter `Ctrl+C` in the same terminal where you ran the `docker run` command to start the example.

 ## Batch

 This example demonstrates how to do batch processing with Pinot.
 The command: